 In September 2017 I began creating animated GIFs that showed female filmmakers.
 The style of each image followed the same template: the picture of a female director on set, behind the camera, with her name displayed in big bold letters, under the words “This is what a film director looks like.”
 The project’s mission was simple: to populate GIPHY – the world’s no.1 repository of animated GIFs – with images of female directors, in order to make them more visible, and allow people to discover them and learn their names.

-Fast-forward to the present day: by now, in the summer of 2019, I have created almost 200 animated GIFs of female directors and cinematographers.
+Fast-forward to the present day: by now, I have created almost 200 animated GIFs of female directors and cinematographers.
 GIPHY has given me not one, but two official channels: in the second one, I began posting images that celebrate women and girls across professional fields: from activists, to authors, CEOs, politicians, scientists and engineers.

 In June 2019, I expanded my representation mission to Instagram, creating stickers that celebrate the visibility of women at work.
 Anyone can use my stickers in Instagram stories, proudly stating: “this is what a filmmaker (or author, artist, CEO) looks like.”